javascript-tutorial/en.javascript.info/9-regular-expressions/10-regexp-greedy-and-lazy/article.md

 <a href="link1" class="wrong">... <p style="" class="doc">
 ```

-So the laziness did not work for us here.

-We need the pattern to look for `<a href="...something..." class="doc">`, but both greedy and lazy variants have problems.
+So, we need the pattern to look for `<a href="...something..." class="doc">`, but both greedy and lazy variants have problems.

-The correct variant would be: `pattern:href="[^"]*"`.
+The correct variant can be: `pattern:href="[^"]*"`.
 It will take all characters inside the `href` attribute till the nearest quote, just what we need.

 A working example: